kr2792/Auth0-SAML/README.md

 You'll now be able to change settings to for this connection.
 Give it a fitting identifier.

-Leave the sing in and sign out fields empty for now, as we'll have to create an ID provider with those fields.
+Leave the sign in field with a temporary placeholder and sign out field empty for now, as we'll have to create an Auth0 tenant ID provider which will have those value.
 Scroll to the bottom and press save.

 Now scroll back up and press *Login experience*
 ![image](https://user-images.githubusercontent.com/18439722/141130456-828d795e-08c2-49b1-9e72-04151134659b.png)